Employee Handbook Ultimate Guide (+ Free Template)

-An employee handbook is a reference document for employees to learn about key company policies like benefits, dress code, and work schedules.
+An employee handbook is a reference document that helps employees learn about key company policies like general employment information, dress codes, and work schedules.
 It also covers employee rules and expected behaviors.

 Thank you for downloading!